-At this year's Annual Meeting, you will be asked to vote on items more fully addressed in our Notice of Annual Meeting of Stockholders, including:
+At this year's Annual Meeting, you will be asked to vote on items more fully addressed in our Notice of Annual Meeting of Stockholders and Proxy Statement, including:

-- Proposal 1: To elect seven director nominees to our Board of Directors; - Proposal 2: To ratify the appointment of Ernst & Young LLP as our independent registered public accountants for 2020; and - Proposal 3: To approve the advisory resolution on the 2019 compensation of our named executive officers.
+- Proposal 1: To elect five director nominees to our Board of Directors; - Proposal 2: To ratify the appointment of Ernst & Young LLP as our independent registered public accountants for 2023; - Proposal 3: To approve the advisory resolution on the 2022 compensation of our named executive officers; and - Proposal 4: To approve the frequency of future advisory resolutions on the compensation of our named executive officers.

-Approval of Proposals 1, 2 and 3 are not conditioned on the approval of any of the other proposals.
+Approval of Proposals 1, 2, 3 and 4 are not conditioned on the approval of any other proposals.

-We know that most of our stockholders will not be attending the Annual Meeting in person.
-As a result, our Board of Directors is soliciting proxies so that each stockholder has an opportunity to have their shares represented at the Annual Meeting.
-If you do not plan to attend, please vote your shares by internet, by telephone, or, if you received our proxy materials by mail, by returning the accompanying proxy card, as soon as possible so that your shares will be voted at the meeting.
+Whether or not you expect to attend the Annual Meeting, please submit your proxy or voting instructions as promptly as possible in order to ensure your representation at the Annual Meeting.
+Even if you have voted by proxy, you may still vote at the Annual Meeting.
+Regardless of whether you plan to attend the Annual Meeting, please vote your shares by internet, by telephone, or, if you received our proxy materials by mail, by returning the accompanying proxy card, as soon as possible so that your shares will be voted at the meeting.
 Instructions on how to vote can be found in our proxy statement.